 Gallions Reach is a stretch of the River Thames between Woolwich and Thamesmead.
-The area is named for the Galyons, a 14th-century family who owned property along this stretch of the river, and places, including street names, on both sides have been named after it.
+The area is named after the Galyons, a 14th-century family who owned property along this stretch of the river.

 About the river...

-With great importance to Gallions Reach history, it's also home to a fantastic and diverse array of species.
+Besides the rich history of Gallions Reach, it's also home to a fantastic and diverse array of species.

 Willy, the Whale